Insurers look to ease UN climate alliance rules after member exodus - sources

 The NZIA has lost more than half its members including AXA , Lloyd's of London and Tokio Marine since attorneys general from 23 Republican-run U.S. states sent a May 15 letter seeking information about insurers' membership and threatening legal action.

-The AGs said the NZIA's requirements for members to publish and meet greenhouse gas emission-reduction targets appeared to violate anti-trust laws, and that the alliance's actions had pushed up insurance and other costs for consumers.
+The attorneys general said the NZIA's requirements for members to publish and meet greenhouse gas emission-reduction targets appeared to violate antitrust laws, and that the alliance's actions had pushed up insurance and other costs for consumers.

-Launched in 2021 to drive insurers' efforts to hit zero carbon emissions on a net basis by 2050 in their underwriting portfoliios, the NZIA is one of several industry coalitions under the Glasgow Financial Alliance for Net Zero (GFANZ) umbrella group.
+Launched in 2021 to drive insurers' efforts to hit zero emissions on a net basis by 2050 in their underwriting portfolios, the NZIA is one of several industry coalitions under the Glasgow Financial Alliance for Net Zero (GFANZ) umbrella group.

 The NZIA now has 12 members, down from a peak of 30.
-Other GFANZ alliances have also come under U.S. political pressure but have not seen many members leave.
+Other GFANZ alliances have also faced U.S. political pressure but have not seen many members leave.

 The NZIA's 'target-setting protocol' published in January required insurers to publish their initial 2030 targets for reducing emissions by end-July, or within six months of joining for newer entrants, and then report their progress against the targets annually.